Michael-Cheney/Office_Macros_With_Hidden_Functionalities/README.md

 7. In the `name` field enter `argument`, in the `value` field enter `/c whoami` then click `Add`
 ![Create Macro](images/8.png)

-8. Click OK to close the `Properties` dialog box.
+8. Once both values have been added, Click OK to close the `Properties` dialog box.
 ![Create Macro](images/9.png)